 Snoring is a common problem for bed partners and this nocturnal habit can leave you feeling quite alone.
-There is no cure for snoring but a few devices have come pretty close in solving this irritating condition.
+There is no cure for snoring but a few devices have come pretty close to solving this irritating condition.

 There are a variety of reasons why your airflow can get interrupted.